 - Reduce waste.
-This includes excess inventory to time wasted on tasks that don’t add value.
+This includes excess inventory and wasted time on tasks that don’t add value.
 Not only is this economical, but it also helps to streamline your operations.

 - Increase efficiency.
 It involves automating repetitive tasks or finding new ways to complete existing tasks.
 By doing so, you’ll be able to get more done in less time, freeing up your team to focus on higher-value activities.

 - Strive for continuous improvement.
-Rather than making a one-time change and moving on, you should always look for ways to fine-tune your processes.
+Rather than making a one-time change and moving on, you should always find ways to fine-tune your processes.